iadvize/documentation/Documentation.md

 *Not in production rate*
 Proportion of connection time during which an agent is connected to the panel, unavailable and yet not busy.

-**occupation_duration**
-*Partial occupation*
-Period during which an agent is connected to the panel, unavailable and yet not busy.

-**occupation_rate**
-*Partial occupation rate*
-Part of production time during which an agent is connected to the panel and is partially busy.

 **presentation_duration**
 *Smoothed period of button presentation*
 Period during which buttons are displayable.
 Length of the time slot covered with at least one agent available.

-**production_duration**
-*In production*
-Period during which an agent is connected to the panel and is available or busy.

 **production_smoothed_duration**
 *Smoothed period of production*